NiklasMelton/AdaptiveResonanceLib/paper.md

 open-source, modular, and extensible manner. **artlib** fills this gap by offering a range of ART implementations that integrate seamlessly with machine learning workflows, including scikit-learn's `Pipeline` and `GridSearchCV` [@scikit-learn].
-The library is designed for ease of use and high performance, leveraging Python's scientific stack, i.e.
-NumPy [@harris2020array], SciPy [@2020SciPy-NMeth], and scikit-learn [@scikit-learn], for fast numerical computation.
+The library is designed for ease of use and high performance, with all modules leveraging Python's scientific stack: i.e. NumPy [@harris2020array], SciPy [@2020SciPy-NMeth], and scikit-learn [@scikit-learn], a subset of modules also provide C++ and Torch implementations for even faster numerical computation.

 The modular design of **artlib** enables users to create novel compound ART models, such as Dual Vigilance Fusion ART [@da2019dual; @tan2007intelligence] or